aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 The above example creates the following resources:

 - An S3 bucket
-- A Kinesis Data Firehose Delivery Stream with Direct PUT as the source and CloudWatch error logging turned on.
+- A Kinesis Data Firehose delivery stream with Direct PUT as the source and CloudWatch error logging turned on.
-- An IAM role which gives Kinesis Data Firehose permission to write to your S3 bucket.
+- An IAM role which gives the delivery stream permission to write to your S3 bucket.

 ## Sources

-Firehose supports two main methods of sourcing input data: Kinesis Data Streams and via a "direct put".
+There are two main methods of sourcing input data: Kinesis Data Streams and via a "direct put".

-See: [Sending Data to a Delivery Stream](https://docs.aws.amazon.com/firehose/latest/dev/basic-write.html) in the *Firehose Developer Guide*.
+See: [Sending Data to a Delivery Stream](https://docs.aws.amazon.com/firehose/latest/dev/basic-write.html) in the *Kinesis Data Firehose Developer Guide*.

 ### Kinesis Data Stream

-Firehose can read directly from a Kinesis data stream as a consumer of the data stream.
+A delivery stream can read directly from a Kinesis data stream as a consumer of the data stream.
 Configure this behaviour by providing a data stream in the `sourceStream` property when constructing a delivery stream:

 ```ts fixture=with-destination
 import * as kinesis from '@aws-cdk/aws-kinesis';